 About Michele Tjaden

 I’ve enjoyed more than 40 years working in animal health and welfare, primarily as a veterinary technician, but also in shelters, rescues and as a dog trainer.
-During my career as a veterinary technician, I adopted multiple special needs and senior animals.
-This naturally led to volunteering in rescue as a foster, and eventually running a 501c3 non-profit dog rescue where I created a sanctuary program for special needs and senior pets.
-I have managed a multi dog home with as many as 20 dogs (including fosters), several cats and various birds and reptiles since 2002.
+During my career as a veterinary technician I adopted multiple special needs and senior animals.
+This naturally led to volunteering in rescue as a foster and eventually running a 501c3 non-profit dog rescue, where I created a sanctuary program for special needs and senior pets.
+I have managed a multi dog home with numbers ranging between 4 and 20 dogs (including fosters), along with a several cats, various birds and reptiles since 1994.
+One of my lifelong passions has been studying dog breeds and behavior, and I have taken obedience classes for decades with my dogs.

-Within a few years of retiring I started to feel very strongly that I still had a something more to give and a lifetime of experience to share.
-As a child I had always wished I could talk to animals, and I found myself researching the world of animal communication.
-I was led to an incredible teacher and mentor, and enrolled in an intensive 2-year training program in animal communication.
-After graduating from the program I have continued to pursue additional advanced training in more specialized areas of animal communication to further expand my abilities.
+Within a few years of retiring I started to feel very strongly that I wanted a deeper connection with animals.
+I had something more to give and a lifetime of experience to share.
+As a child I had always wished I could talk to animals, and found myself researching the world of animal communication.
+I was led to Dr. Cara Gubbins, an incredible teacher and mentor.
+I enrolled in her Animal Communicator Academy, and embarked on my new path to train as an animal communicator.
+Graduating from the Academy was my first step toward where I now believe I was headed all along, to help bring people and animals closer through animal communication.
+My intention is to provide a bridge to more closely connect animals with the people who love them.
+It is incredibly fulfilling work and a continuing journey.